sbl-sdsc/mcp-genelab/README.md

 - **Client Application**: One of the following:
   - Claude Desktop with Pro or Max subscription
   - VS Code Insiders with GitHub Copilot subscription
+- **Neo4j Knowledge Graphs**:
+  - For a local installation of the GeneLab KG see [setup](https://github.com/BaranziniLab/spoke_genelab)
+  - For remote access to GeneLab and SPOKE KGs [request](https://github.com/sbl-sdsc/mcp-genelab/issues) credentials

 ## Installation